 First I dodged the idea of touching this style that has so often been modified but rarely improved upon.
 I’m glad I finally went for it, and I learned a lot on the way, too.
 In Leonardo da Vinci’s words – simplicity is the ultimate sophistication.

 Tone is usually my first source of inspiration when making a new guitar model.
-Regarding the Mojo model, Wilko Johnson was definitely one of my key influences.
-Listen to the early Dr. Feelgood tunes 'I Don't Mind' or 'Keep It Out Of Sight'.
+On the Mojo model, Wilko Johnson was definitely one of my key influences.
+Listen to the early Dr. Feelgood tunes ‘I Don’t Mind’ or ‘Keep It Out Of Sight’.
 Mind blowing sounds and attitude!

 Finnish alder has a warm, yellowish to brownish natural color, and when skillfully finished, the grain has a beautiful shimmer.
 Alder gives our bolt-on guitars a classic, open voiced and ringing tone that most players would define as “vintage”.